Meet The Hoppers

 CEO

-Payge Means Hopper is the author of the new book Healing the Wounds of American Slavery, which unearths a precise paradigm shift in the way these wounds are understood, overcome and healed.
+Payge Means Hopper, an Oakland, California native, is the author of the trailblazing book *Healing the Wounds of American Slavery*.
+Her work unearths a precise paradigm shift in understanding, overcoming, and healing the wounds of American slavery.

-Payge is a frequent master facilitator of meetings and workshops, and has served as a consultant to government organizations including departments at the California State Capitol.
-Her current research involves Black male/female relationships, single Black fathers, and how contemporary public relations shapes the lives and world’s view of Black Americans.
+Payge is a writer, producer, conference and workshop facilitator, and a go-to expert in her field.
+She has served as a consultant to the California Community Colleges system at the State Capitol and has led personal development leadership trainings for over 25 years.
+Her current research focuses on Black male/female relationships and how contemporary public relations shapes the lives and worldviews of Black Americans.

-Payge holds an M.A. degree in Communications & Public Relations from California Baptist University, Riverside, a B.A. degree in Cinema and Television Arts from California State University, Northridge and an A.A. degree in Television Production from Laney College, Oakland.
+Payge holds an M.A. in Communications with an emphasis on Public Relations, a B.A. in Cinema and Television Arts, and an A.A. in Television Production.

 Michael L. Hopper